 ✮ Exit 131: Giant Prairie Dog, Philip - a fun roadside attraction and photo op of a giant prairie dog

 ✮ Exit 131: Minuteman Missile National Historic Site, Philip - tour a Cold War-era ICBM missile system

-✮ Exit 110: Roberts Prairie Dog Town, Badlands National Park - one of the best places to see live prairie dogs in their nature habitat in SD
+✮ Exit 110: Roberts Prairie Dog Town, Badlands National Park - one of the best places to see prairie dogs in their natural habitat in SD

 ✮ Exit 110: Wall Drug Store, Wall - perhaps the world's most famous gift shop; many fun photo-ops; not everyone will enjoy this tourist trap